 First, go to Content > Structure and select the preferred language that you'd like to manage from the header menu.

-From the Name in menu field, you'll be able to change the title that this language is being displayed as in the language menu.
+From the Name in menu field, you'll be able to change the title that this language is displayed with in the language menu.

 NB!
 If you opt out all the languages in your language menu, your webpage will not be accessible for visitors (as browsers are restricted to use any of the languages possible — the page will not be displayed) This will return "Page not found" error.